Basketball Wives: Seasons 1-5 (Miami)

-Seasons 6-present (Los Angeles)
+Seasons 6-12 (Los Angeles)

 On March 27, 2017, VH1 announced that the show would be retooled, airing under its original moniker Basketball Wives after nearly four years off the air.
 The sixth season premiered on April 17, 2017.
 Basketball Wivess Evelyn Lozada would return to the franchise with Basketball Wives LAs Jackie Christie and Malaysia Pargo, along with Shaunie O'Neal and Tami Roman who starred in both incarnations.
 Basketball Wivess Jennifer Williams and Basketball Wives LAs Brandi Maxiell would return in supporting roles, with new cast members Keonna Green, ex-girlfriend of Nick Young, Bonnie-Jill Laflin, girlfriend of Kareem Rush, Elena Ahanzadeh, Joe Crawford's girlfriend Cristen Metoyer and her sister Aja, stylist Saniy'yah Samaa, and Hazel Renee.

 Jennifer was promoted to the main cast in season seven, which premiered on May 14, 2018.
 New cast members included Kristen Scott, wife of former league coach Thomas Scott, CeCe Gutierrez, girlfriend of Byron Scott, and professional athlete Ogom "OG" Chijindu, girlfriend of basketball player Kwame Alexander.
 All cast members returned for season eight, premiering on June 19, 2019, along with Feby Torres, ex-girlfriend of Lance Stephenson.
 Tami Roman departed the show halfway through the season, citing other career opportunities, as well as CeCe.
 After over a year long hiatus due to the COVID-19 pandemic, the show returned for a ninth season on February 9, 2021, with new cast members Liza Morales, ex-girlfriend of Lamar Odom, Nia Dorsey, ex-girlfriend of Lance Stephenson and her sister Noria Dorsey, wife of Shawn Taggart.

 On April 18, 2022, VH1 announced the show's return for a tenth season, which premiered on May 16, 2022.
 Following the conclusion of the ninth season, Evelyn Lozada announced her departure from the series in April 2022, while Kristen Scott, Ogom Chijindu, Feby Torres and Liza Morales were not asked back by producers.
 For the tenth season, three of the five cast members from the previous season returned.
 Jackie Christie, Malaysia Pargo and Jennifer Williams were joined by former Basketball Wives LA alumnae, Angel Brinks, Brandi Maxiell, Brooke Bailey, Brittish Williams and LaTosha Duffey.
 In addition to this, Shaunie O'Neal, Nia Dorsey, and Noria Dorsey made multiple guest appearances throughout the season.
 On August 1, 2022, during the mid-season finale of season 10, VH1 announced that additional episodes will air soon.
 On January 23, 2023, VH1 confirmed that the second half will premiere on February 13, 2023.
 After the sixteenth episode of the tenth season, Pargo exited the show, making Christie the last original basketball wife from the LA series.
 On May 8, 2023, Duffey announced her exit from the show following the conclusion of the tenth series.